HomeUtilitiesSiri

 We want to be fair here, because Siri is not flawless and it would be silly to pretend otherwise.
 The most common frustration was rhythm.
 If you pause to think mid sentence, it sometimes decides you are finished and runs off with half a command.
 We learned to plan the sentence before speaking, which helped, but it should not be necessary.

-Context memory is the other soft spot.
-Ask a follow up like "what about tomorrow" and Siri does not always hold onto what you were just talking about, so you end up repeating the whole request.
-Anything that needs a live web answer or a longer back and forth still feels shallow compared to a dedicated chat tool.
-And a practical reality of the headset: talking to your glasses in a shared space or on a train can feel awkward, which is exactly why we kept the type to Siri option close at hand.
+And a practical reality of the headset: talking to your glasses in a shared space or on a train can feel awkward, which is exactly why we kept Type to Siri close at hand.
+There is also the cost of admission, since this all assumes you own a Vision Pro, which is not a casual purchase, and the smartest features assume a recent enough device for Apple Intelligence and a supported language.
 None of this is a dealbreaker, but it is worth knowing before you expect a perfect conversation partner.

 Good alternatives and companions